Saint Andrew Orthodox Christian Church: Church building

 The church was built oriented toward the east, in accordance with tradition.
 On the western side there are eight doors which were handcrafted and carved in Antakya, Turkey.
 According to the Christian New Testament, this ancient city is where the disciples of Christ were first called Christians.
 The central grand doors stand 12 ft tall and 7 ft wide.
 Each is made of solid quercus kelloggii, a black oak.
 The images carved within the doors depict Christ, the Holy Virgin Mary, Saint Andrew, Saint Peter, Saint John Chrysostom, Saint Anthusa, Saint Simeon the Stylite and Saint Simeon of the Admirable Mountain.

 A small plaza with tumbled travertine leading up to the main entrance of the church was inspired by a 6th-century monastery in Saidnaya, Syria, built by the Emperor Justinian.

 Hanging in the Saint Andrew belfry are five bells cast in Russia.
 Fourteen chandeliers, made in Athens, Greece, light the interior of the temple and the church's baptismal chapel.

 The iconography of the church is hand-painted by Orthodox-iconographer monks from Buena Vista, Colorado.
 The iconography, depicting scenes from Christ's life, his miracles, parables and hundreds of saints, was still in progress in 2013, and would be one of the most elaborate iconographic schemes in the US when completed, with no wall space remaining unadorned.
 Cost was estimated to be in the millions of dollars, with completion planned for 2021.

-Sunday services at Saint Andrew are attended by over 400 people, with seating for only half that number; the Orthodox tradition maintains that standing is the proper disposition during worship.

 The first Divine Liturgy was celebrated in the new church temple on the Orthodox Feast of Palm Sunday, 2011.